orangeflame/chatting-room/README.md

-# How to start this project in local
+## How to start this project in local
-## First, you need to have node, yarn & docker installed on you machine.
+> First, you need to have node, yarn & docker installed on you machine.
 A VPN is nice to have.
 To verify it, try following commands in your terminal.
 If you do not have it, just Google it.

     node --version
     yarn --version
     docker --version

-## Run following commands in the teminal of under you project folder
+> Run following commands in the teminal of under you project folder to get you APP started

     yarn
     docker-compose up

-## The [app](http://localhost:8080/health) should has been started.
+> The [app](http://localhost:8080/health) should has been started.

-# Ignore following part, it is just a quick note
+## Ignore following part, it is just a quick note
 production:

 build